wp-plugins/generalstats/readme.txt

 = Which Javascript library should I choose for the Ajax refresh in my theme? =

 That's [a well-covered topic in the web](https://encrypted.google.com/search?q=prototype+vs.+jquery).
 GeneralStats provides you with the flexibility to use either [Prototype](http://www.prototypejs.org/) or [jQuery](http://jquery.com/).
 Thus, your decision merely depends on what your other installed plugins use.

+= Why do the Links & Link-Categories stats not work? =

+In [WordPress 3.5 and higher the Link Manager (aka Blogroll) has been deactivated by default](https://core.trac.wordpress.org/ticket/21307). - In order to re-activate it you need to download the [Link Manager Plugin](http://wordpress.org/extend/plugins/link-manager/).

 = Why is the 'Drag and Drop Layout' not working? =